-INHALATION DEVICE.
-We face many technical challenges in further developing our inhalation device to work with a broad range of drugs, to produce such a device in sufficient quantities and to adapt the device to different powder formulations.
-In addition, we are attempting to develop a smaller inhalation device, which presents particular technical challenges.
-There is a risk that we will not successfully achieve any of these challenges.
-Our failure to overcome any of these challenges would negatively impact our revenues and results of operations.
+INHALATION DEVICES.
+We face many technical challenges in further developing our inhalation devices to work with a broad range of drugs, to produce such devices in sufficient quantities and to adapt the devices to different powder formulations.
+There is a risk that we will not successfully achieve any of these things.
+Our failure to overcome any of these things would negatively impact our revenues and results of operations.

-For late stage clinical trials and initial commercial production, we intend to use one or more contract manufacturers to produce our drug delivery device.
-There is a risk that we will not be able to enter into or maintain arrangements with any potential contract manufacturers or effectively scale-up production of our drug delivery devices through contract manufacturers.
+For late stage clinical trials and initial commercial production, we intend to use one or more contract manufacturers to produce our drug delivery devices.
+There is a risk that we will not be able to enter into or maintain arrangements with potential contract manufacturers or effectively scale-up production of our drug delivery devices through contract manufacturers that we identify.
 Our failure to do so would negatively impact our revenues and results of operations.

-WE DEPEND ON SOLE OR EXCLUSIVE SUPPLIERS FOR OUR INHALATION DEVICE AND BULK DRIGS
+WE DEPEND ON SOLE OR EXCLUSIVE SUPPLIERS FOR OUR INHALATION DEVICES AND BULK DRUGS.

-We plan to subcontract the manufacture of our pulmonary delivery device before commercial production of our first product.
-We have identified contract manufacturers that we believe have the technical capabilities and production capacity to manufacture our devices and which can meet the requirements of good manufacturing practices required by regulatory authorities.
+We plan to subcontract the manufacture of our pulmonary delivery devices before commercial production of our first products.
+We have identified contract manufacturers that we believe have the technical capabilities and production capacity to manufacture our devices and which can meet the requirements of good manufacturing practices.
 We cannot be assured that we will be able to obtain and maintain satisfactory contract manufacturing on commercially acceptable terms, if at all.
 Our dependence on third parties for the manufacture of our inhalation device may negatively impact our cost of goods and our ability to develop and commercialize products on a timely and competitive basis.

-We obtain the bulk drugs we use to formulate and manufacture the dry powders for our deep lung delivery system from sole or exclusive sources of supply.
+We obtain the bulk drugs we use to formulate and manufacture the dry powders for our deep lung delivery systems from sole or exclusive sources of supply.
 For example, with respect to our source of bulk insulin, we have entered into a collaborative agreement with Pfizer which has, in turn, entered into an agreement with Aventis to manufacture biosynthetic recombinant insulin.
 Under the terms of their agreement, Pfizer and Aventis agreed to construct a jointly owned manufacturing plant in Frankfurt, Germany.
 Until its completion, Pfizer will provide us with insulin from Aventis's existing plant.
-If our sole or exclusive source suppliers fail to provide bulk drugs in sufficient quantities when required, our revenues and results of operations will be negatively impacted.
+If our sole or exclusive source suppliers fail to provide bulk drugs in sufficient quantities when required, our revenues and results of operations will be negatively immacted.